Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor: Conclusions

 \section{Conclusions}

-In this paper, we select four methods to measure the $T_2$ of Rb based on the Rb vapor cell filled with different types and pressures buffer gas.
-Among the mechanisms affecting the $T_2$ of Rb, spin destruction collision and spin exchange collision are the two dominant relaxation mechanisms.
-Here we demonstrate the suppression of spin-destructive collisions by filling buffer gases of different types and pressures.
-The effect of spin-exchange collisions on $T_2$ was demonstrated by varying the atomic number density.
-Suppression of spin-exchange collisions can be achieved by optical narrowing effects[23],[24] or by heating the cell to extremely high temperatures to a spin-exchange relaxation-free state[25],[26].
+In this paper, four methods were employed to measure the $T_2$ of Rb based on the Rb atomic vapor cell filled with different types and pressures buffer gas.
+We demonstrate the dependence between different atomic number densities and the $T_2$ of Rb.
+The effect of the relaxation mechanism on the $T_2$ of Rb was suppressed by filling with buffer gas.
+Spin-exchange collisions can be further suppressed by optical narrowing effects[24],[25],[26] or by heating the cell to extremely high temperatures to keep atoms in the spin-exchange relaxation-free state[27],[28].

-Among these four methods, the $T_2$ of Rb obtained by the spin noise spectrum fitting method is less than the actual value due to the limitation of the measurement technology, and a high-resolution spin noise spectrometer is required for experimental acquisition.
-But this method provides a roundabout method for comparing the $T_2$ of atoms in different types of atomic vapor cell.
+Among these four methods, the $T_2$ of Rb obtained by the spin noise spectrum fitting method is less than the actual value owing to the limitation of the measurement technology, and a high-resolution spin noise spectrometer is required for experimental acquisition.
+However, this method provides a roundabout method for comparing the $T_2$ in different types of atomic vapor cells.
 The experimental setup for the magnetic resonance broadening fitting method is relatively simple.
-It is easier to implement experimentally, and even the $T_2$ of atoms can be measured only by measuring the pump light [7].
+It is easier to implement experimentally, and even the $T_2$ of atoms can be measured only by measuring the pump light [9].
 The $\omega_m$ - broadening fitting method allows real-time monitoring of the drift of the static magnetic field, which can be compensated by a servo-loop system.
 Although the experimental setup for the improved FID signal fitting method is relatively complex, it ensures that the negative effects of the RF magnetic field and pump light are not introduced during the measurement by applying a timing sequence control system.
-And the $T_2$ of atoms measured by this method is relatively accurate.
+In addition, the $T_2$ of atoms measured by this method is relatively accurate.